ub-math/exam_guides/docs/index.md

    Pause on each page for about 1 second, so the camera can focus.
 4. When you have completed this procedure,  leave the Zoom meeting and proceed to Step 6.

-Here is a short video demonstrating the checkout process.
+Here is a [short video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1665fd0d-3d0a-4c76-9049-ac5b00e8a2da){:target="_blank" rel="noopener"}
+demonstrating the checkout process.

 <div class="alert alert-dismissible alert-danger">